open/close all folders

 Warriors Orochi 4

 - In 4, Osmosis and Absorption got an upgrade so that it no longer requires elemental activation (via percentage damage) to work as effectively and can work on all non-charge attacks as well, although it does work better on an attack with natural elemental procs as before; this overall makes it very easy to recover health and musou now, although the devs are aware of how popular this is as one challenge for the "Pandemonium" difficult is switching out no longer heals you which says they expected it.
 Those who can use Hyper Attacks (mainly Samurai Warriors figures) can also easily restore themselves due to activation being more potent but it's by no means required, especially with elements combined and if you managed to launch a target with your Sacred Treasure's basic or charge spell just to juggle them to death with those said Hyper Attacks.

-- Another one from 4 is the Lion of Nemea, the alternate version of the Cerberus Sacred Treasure, if you bought the DLC.
-The charge magic attack with it (after a short windup, the heads fire three beams in front of the player for several seconds) deals absurdly high damage, so much so that you can take down boss level enemies like Hyper!Ares, Deified!Lu Bu and Zeus in a single use, and Even Orochi X/True Orochi and Odin will be seriously maimed by it.
+- Another one from 4 is Nemea's Lion, the alternate version of the Cerberus Sacred Treasure, if you bought the DLC.
+The Charge Magic attack with it (after a short windup, the heads fire three beams in front of the player for several seconds) deals absurdly high damage, so much so that you can take down boss level enemies like Hyper!Ares, Deified!Lu Bu and Zeus in a single use, and Even Orochi X/True Orochi and Odin will be seriously maimed by it.